Deploying applications to the Docker/NGINX server using GitLab CI

 Don’t forget to enable your runner and GitLab shared runners for every project you want to use it for.

-Static content (single container)
+Static content (single container) Link to heading

 The most basic example is a completely static site with hand-written HTML/CSS/JS, with no compilation steps involved.
 I just happen to still run such a site: ksp.olex.biz - a tiny tool for Kerbal Space Program that explains the basic concepts behind interplanetary orbital flight, and offers a calculator for determining the exact parameters of an engine firing needed to reach another planet or moon in the game.
 I built this back in 2012-13, when I was still a moderator and pre-release tester for KSP, and when the first version of the game featuring more than just the home planet and its two moons (Kerbin, Mun and Minmus) was released and interplanetary flight became a thing.